panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 The expression `array[index]` is named *property accessor*, which evaluates to the array item located at `index`.

-But sometimes I'd like to access the array elements indexed from the tail.
-For example, to access the latest element of the array I have to use the
+In most of the cases, if you'd like to access the item by a positive index &mdash; the square brackets accessor is the way to go.
+It has a simple and readable syntax.

-construction:
+But sometimes you'd like to access the array elements from the end, rather than from the beginning.
+For example, to access the last element of the array:

 ```javascript
 const fruits = ['orange', 'apple', 'banana', 'grape'];